beechovsky/adv_js_concepts/notes/Foundation.md

 - Engine + Web API + Event Loop + Callback Queue

 ### Web API
-- Specific to Browser
+- Specific to Browser/Runtime
+- Not native JS
 - Typically revolves around Window object
-- Each browser has a JS engine and a Web API
+- Each browser has a JS engine (like V8) and a Runtime that provides a Web API
-- Web API chooses when to invoke Engine
+- Web API send http requests, listen to DOM events, delay execution, caching, etc.
-- Browsers use lower level langs in the background
+- Browsers use lower level langs in the background to perform these operations
 - Web APIs are asynchronous
 - If something hits the Call Stack that isn't recognized by the engine, it gets sent to Web API.

+**NOTE:** The course indicates this is a neat way to write asynchronous code, but there are actual async methods now, so this seems unnecessary.

 *See JS Runtime Playground:*
 http://latentflip.com/loupe/